 What "tagging" means

+"Tagging" means to create a Page or Feature tag in Pendo, which can then be used for Pendo Analytics and Guides.
 "Tagging Pages" is shorthand for defining the URLs that Pendo identifies as Pages in its analytics.
-“Tagging Features” is shorthand for selecting the UI elements in your application that Pendo identifies as Features in its analytics.
+"Tagging Features" is shorthand for selecting the UI elements in your application that Pendo identifies as Features in its analytics.

 Tags are created based on rules.
 Page rules match the structure and content of the Website URL you want to track as Pages in Pendo.
 Feature rules are derived from the HTML behind the UI elements in your application, such as buttons or text fields.